SuperOfficeDocs/superoffice-docs/docs/api/tutorials/openid-authorization-code-flow.md

 We will use the **Authorization Code** flow with 3 URLs:

 * `/` Check if logged in: if not logged in, start login process with SuperID
-* `/callback` Receive call from SuperID login; call SuperID to get access token.
+* `/callback` Receive a call from SuperID login; call SuperID to get access token.
 * `/app` Use the access token to get a list of contacts from SuperOffice.

 The user will access the `/` URL or the `/app` URL and is redirected to SuperID because the app is not logged in.